 Heat a non-stick or nicely seasoned, vast pan over high heat.
 Add the aubergines and half of the oil at the same time.
 Stir every so often until simply beginning to brown (10-15 mins).

 Push the aubergines to at least one side.
-Add the tomatoes, garlic, and closing oil and fry for a couple of minutes.
-Lower the heat right down, stir everything collectively and upload generous salt plus a little pepper.
-Make positive to prepare dinner in an unmarried layer, and stir vary from time to time – every 5 minutes or so – or instead, gently flip in the pan.
+Add the tomatoes, garlic, and closing oil and fry for a few minutes.
+Lower the heat, stir everything collectively, and add generous salt plus a little pepper.
+Make sure to prepare dinner in an unmarried layer, and stir, ingfrom time to time – every 5 minutes or so – or gently flip it in the pan.
 Cook like this for an awesome hour, or maybe extra, till the tomatoes and aubergines are largely intact but meltingly tender, all of the liquid evaporated.
 Take off the heat.
-While nevertheless warm, stir inside the basil, then allow the dish to cool to room temperature.
+While warm, stir inside the basil, then allow the dish to cool to room temperature.
 Serve with company brown bread or toasted white bread as an antipasto, a snack, or aside.

-NOTE: The manner Leontina made her tomato sauce almost brutal in its simplicity.
+NOTE: How Leontina made her tomato sauce was almost brutal in its simplicity.
 She took possibly a kilo of tomatoes (correct, ripe ones – halved, preserving seeds, skins and all), a finger of oil, a small onion (halved), and I suppose some whole garlic cloves.
 Everything becomes uncooked.
 She set the pot to simmer for 1/2 an hour with salt and pepper (or chili), then mixed the lot.
-It changed into one of the maximum scrumptious sauces I have ever tasted.
+It changed into one of the most delicious sauces I have ever tasted.

 Sauté of clams and mussels